 Negotiate your salary with confidence when you know how

-Preparation and practice will help you negotiate a salary that reflects both your qualifications and the realities of the current job market.
-The professionalism you bring to this process will leave a positive impression on the employer whether or not you accept the offer.
+Preparation and practice will help you negotiate a salary that reflects your qualifications.
+It will also consider the realities of the current job market.
+Bring to this process.
+It will leave a positive impression on the employer whether or not you accept the offer.